samogden/CST334-assignments/labs/lab2-debugging_with_gdb/README.md

 Runtime issues in C are different than in many other languages, such as python, because by default C doesn't give us any hints as to what is wrong.
 This allows it to run much faster, but is also much harder to understand.

-In this lab we'll be talking about compilation flags and we'll be trying out two tools, `gdb` and `valgrind` to help is isolate memory issues and figure out what's going wrong.
+In this lab we'll be talking about compilation flags and we'll be trying out a tool, `gdb` to help is isolate memory issues and figure out what's going wrong.

 ## Getting Started